Bengals Zac Taylor Supports Sean McDermott And Entire Bills Organization After Damar Hamlin Collapse - CLNS Media

 “Unbelievable.
 It’s bigger than football, obviously.
 It’s taking care of people,” Taylor said.
 “I think Cincinnati and Buffalo are very similar that way, just the communities and the way that the people are.
 Again, that’s just been… I’m not out and about, right?
 I’m here, so I don’t get to see all that.
 But I know what my wife tells me.
 I know what I’ve seen and the outpouring of support has been incredible.
 It’s not surprising.
 You all know my feelings about Cincinnati.
 People I know in Buffalo, it’s the same way.
 Just two communities that have been there for each other.
 Then on a larger scale, just the NFL community.
 You look at the other organizations, the players, the coaches, the fan bases, I think everybody has appropriately done what’s needed to be done here to support Damar.
 And again, we had a stadium full of people that were in a situation that’s never happened before where the game was called off for the night and people are left not knowing what to do.
 And for our fans to understand that and handle that the right way and just be supportive of the Bills, I thought, was very classy and that’s much appreciated by everybody involved.

 “We’re doing everything we can to make them feel comfortable but at the same time make sure they have privacy to manage the situation.
 I also want to point out the officials, Shawn Smith and his crew.
 Handling a situation in which there was no rulebook, there’s no protocol for how to handle that.
 I thought they really did a good job of everyone that was on the field could feel the seriousness of the situation.
 They did a good job stepping back and asking the Bills what we needed, asking us what we needed.
 Giving us space to process.
-I just thought they did a tremendous job of allowing a lot of that to unfold and everyone getting to the decision that ultimately that it got too.”
+I just thought they did a tremendous job of allowing a lot of that to unfold and everyone getting to the decision that ultimately that it got to.”